Amar Fatah

-Amar Abdirahman Ahmed Fatah (born 19 February 2004) is a Swedish professional footballer who plays as a winger for Scottish Premiership club Dundee United, on loan from the French club Troyes.
+Amar Abdirahman Ahmed Fatah (born 19 February 2004) is a Swedish professional footballer who plays as a winger for club Lecce.

 Club career

 On 19 November 2021, Fatah signed his first professional contract with AIK, until the end of 2024.

 On 30 August 2022, Fatah signed a five-year contract with Troyes in France for a sum of €5 million.

 On 31 January 2023, Fatah joined Lommel in Belgium on loan for the rest of the 2022–23 season.
 The loan was extended for the 2023–24 season.

 In July 2024, Fatah went on trial with Manchester City during their pre-season tour of the United States, during this spell he featured on the bench for each match, and played off the bench in the games against AC Milan and Barcelona, scoring City's only penalty in the shootout against the latter.
 Fatah rounded off his preseason tour with another cameo off the bench against Chelsea.

 On 26 August 2024, Fatah joined Willem II in the Netherlands on a season-long loan.

 On 14 July 2025, Fatah joined Scottish Premiership side Dundee United F.C. on loan for the 2025–26 Scottish Premiership season.

+On 25 August 2026, Fatah moved to Lecce in Italy with a three-year contract.